United States military aircraft national insignia

+A USAF RC-135V in the standard livery with the label indicating its service branch, the insignia in full colors, and the national flag on its tail fin.

 A US Navy Lockheed Martin F-35C Lightning II with low-visibility insignia on fuselage.

 This is a listing of the nationality markings used by military aircraft of the United States, including those of the U.S. Air Force, U.S. Navy, U.S. Marine Corps, U.S. Coast Guard, U.S. Army and their predecessors.
 The Civil Air Patrol is also included for the World War II period because it engaged in combat operations (primarily anti-submarine flights) which its July 1946 charter has since explicitly forbidden.